pdjr-n2k/ROM106/README.md

 NMEA/CAN interfacing is provided by an
 [MCP2551 High-speed CAN Transceiver](http://ww1.microchip.com/downloads/en/devicedoc/20001667g.pdf).

-Each output channel drives a latching relay with zero-volt NO, COM and NC connections.
+Each output channel drives a single coil, latching, relay with zero-volt NO, CO and NC connections presented at an externally accessible terminal block.
-The state of switchbank channels (as detected by the microcontroller) is reported visually by four LEDs.
+Relay coil polarity switching is implemented by two dual H-bridge controller ICs.

 ## PCB